 Scroll down for a list of committees with a short description of each.

-New for 2022: CAI is launching a New Member Ambassador Program.
+New!
+Become a CAI New Member Ambassador.
 The goal of the New Member Ambassador Program is to welcome new members, encourage members to become more active, strengthen member engagement, and increase member retention.
 Click here for more information including qualifications to serve as a New Member Ambassador.
+Ambassadors will become members of the Member Engagement Committee.

-New for 2022: Not interested in making a yearlong commitment to serve on a committee?
+Ad hoc volunteering: Not interested in making a yearlong commitment to serve on a committee?
 Keystone Helping Hands are volunteers willing to occasionally lend a hand at Keystone CAI events or with special projects.
 Volunteering for a committee is not required and there will be no regular meetings!
-Sign up using the Apply Now button.
+Sign up using the Volunteer with CAI Keystone button.

 Resources for Chapter Volunteers